Ecwid/ecwid-api-docs/includes/_payment_api.md

 In a storefront, customer will see a new payment method to choose from.
 If they choose this new method to pay for their order, they will be directed to payment URL of your app to finish the checkout process.

-Upon finishing the payment, your app must [update the order status](https://developers.ecwid.com/api-documentation/orders#update-order) and [return customer to the storefront](https://developers.ecwid.com/api-documentation/processing-payment-request#returning-customer-to-storefront).
+Upon finishing the payment, your app must [update the order status](https://developers.ecwid.com/api-documentation/processing-payment-request#updating-order-status) and [return customer to the storefront](https://developers.ecwid.com/api-documentation/processing-payment-request#returning-customer-to-storefront).

 ### Payment installation process

 There are two sources where merchants can add new payment methods:

 1. Payment settings in the Ecwid Control Panel
-2. A search in the Ecwid App Market
+2. Search in the Ecwid App Market

-Let's check them in more details:

 #### Payment settings in the Ecwid Control Panel

-**Find new payment method**

 Payment settings are located in *Ecwid Control Panel > Settings > Payment*.
 On that page merchants can edit existing payment methods and add new ones.